ilya1200/Automation_UI/README.md

   3. Place the driver into: Automation_UI/drivers/chromedriver.exe

 # Run tests
-  * Using pytest in Terminal:
+  * Using pytest in Terminal: https://pypi.org/project/pytest/
-    * To run all the tests: pytest
+    * To run all tests: pytest
     * To run a folder: pytest ./test/Register
     * To run a specific test: pytest ./test/Register/test_signup.py
   * Using allure: https://pypi.org/project/allure-pytest/